Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 Here are the principles of Good Code in an easily-digested list:

-1. Correct in all inputs.
+1. Correct with all inputs.
 This includes function parameters AND IO.
 2. Never produces surprising outputs.
 This includes function returns AND IO.
 3. Manages all resources correctly.
 4. As secure as necessary.